apollographql/apollo-server/docs/source/features/directives.md

 ## Using custom schema directives

-To use a custom schema directive, pass the implemented class to Apollo server via the `schemaDirectives` argument, which is an object that maps directive names to directive implementations:
+To use a custom schema directive, pass the implemented class to Apollo Server via the `schemaDirectives` argument, which is an object that maps directive names to directive implementations:

 ```js
 const { ApolloServer, gql, SchemaDirectiveVisitor } = require('apollo-server');